-As described in the literature, the fluorescent lipophilic dye FM4-64 becomes red fluorescent upon 317 incorporation into the pollen tube PM and is subsequently endocytosed (Parton et al., 2001; Parton 318 et al., 2003; Bolte et al., 2004; Van Gisbergen et al., 2008).
-Consistent with the requirement of 319 pollen tube tip growth for massive membrane recycling (see introduction), a large proportion of the 320 endocytosed FM4-64-labeled PM material is rapidly recycled back to the secretory endomembrane 321 system, whereas only a small proportion of this material enters the endocytic endomembrane system 322 323 and eventually (about 24 hours after dye application) detectably labels endosomal and vacuolar 324 compartments (Parton et al., 2001).
+Analysis of the Establishment of Steady-State PM Labeling by FM4-64, a Fluorescent Lipid Marker for Membrane Traffic, Supports Apical Secretion endocytosed (Parton et al., 2001, 2003; Bolte et al., 2004; van Gisbergen et al., 2008).
+Consistent with the requirement of pollen tube tip growth for massive membrane recycling (see "Introduction"), a large proportion of the endocytosed FM4-64-labeled PM material is rapidly recycled back to the secretory endomembrane system, whereas only a small proportion of this material enters the endocytic endomembrane system and eventually (about 24 h after dye application) detectably labels endosomal and vacuolar compartments (Parton et al., 2001).